This post may contain affiliate links. Please see our disclosure policy.

 Ingredients for Nectarine Jelly

-• Powdered Fruit Pectin (Such as Sure Jell): The gelling agent that transforms fruit juice into jelly.
+- Powdered Fruit Pectin (Such as Sure Jell): The gelling agent that turns fruit juice into jelly.
 Sure-Jell is designed for full-sugar recipes and gives reliable results, but Ball’s Fruit Pectin works well too.
-This recipe is written with enough sugar to use “regular” or full sugar fruit pectin.
-See below for low sugar modifications.
+This recipe is written with enough sugar to use regular, full-sugar fruit pectin.
+See the note below for low sugar options.

 The quality of your nectarines directly impacts the flavor of your finished jelly.
 Look for fruit that’s ripe but still firm, with good color and fragrance.
 Overripe or bruised nectarines can produce cloudy juice, while underripe fruit may lack flavor.

-This recipe calls for a 1:1 ratio of fruit juice to sugar by volume, so you’ll need 4 cups of sugar to 4 cups juice.
-That’s the minimum amount required when using full sugar pectin.
-Sugar isn’t required for safe preservation, heat and acidity are what keep canned jelly shelf-stable, but it does play an important role in helping the pectin set properly.
-If you’d like a lower sugar spread, switch to a low sugar pectin, such as Sure-Jell Low Sugar, and then you can adjust the sugar as low as you like and still get a nice firm set.
+This recipe uses 5 cups of sugar to 4 cups of juice, which is the amount regular full-sugar pectin needs to set reliably.
+Sugar isn’t required for safe preservation (heat and the fruit’s acidity are what keep canned jelly shelf-stable), but it plays an important role in helping the pectin gel.
+If you’d like a lower sugar spread, switch to a low sugar pectin and adjust as described in the note just below.

 How to Make Nectarine Jelly